-Canon 1Ds Mark III versus Leica S2
+Canon 1Ds Mark III vs Leica S2

 The Canon EOS-1Ds Mark III and the Leica S2 are two professional cameras that were officially introduced, respectively, in August 2007 and September 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1Ds Mark III) and a medium format (S2) sensor.
-The Canon has a resolution of 21 megapixel, whereas the Leica provides 37.5 MP.
+The Canon has a resolution of 21 megapixels, whereas the Leica provides 37.5 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica S2 is notably smaller (20 percent) than the Canon 1Ds Mark III.
 However, the S2 is slightly heavier (2 percent) than the 1Ds Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.